code-inflation/pycrc32/README.md

 ```

 ## Speed
-The performance of `pycrc32` has been benchmarked using 32MB of random input data.
+The performance of `pycrc32` has been benchmarked on a trusty old Intel i7-8550U using 32MB of random input data.
 Below is a comparison of the median computation times across different libraries:

 | Library   | Median Time (s) |
 |-----------|-----------------|